scionproto/scion/topology/README.md

 - "authoritative" -- boolean
 - "issuing" -- boolean, whether the AS is an issuing AS
 - "underlay" -- default is UDP/IPv4, can be set to UDP/IPv6, seed does not support IPv6 underlay
-- "cert_issuer" -- string, the issuer TRC this attribute is necessary if AS is not core
+- "cert_issuer" -- string, the issuer IA of the CA. This attribute is necessary if AS is not core
-- "MTU" -- integer, the internal MTU of the AS used by seed emulator
+- "MTU" -- integer, the internal MTU of the AS *
 - "latency" -- integer, the internal latency in ms of the AS used by seed emulator
 - "bw" -- integer, the internal bandwidth in bit/s of the AS used by seed emulator
 - "drop" -- float, the internal drop rate (% in range(0.0,1.0)) of the AS used by seed emulator
 - "note" -- string, a note for the AS seed emulator will include this in the beacons

+Fields marked with * are used by the seed emulator for setting link properties.

 ## Links Section